 The Journal of Process Mechanical Engineering publishes high-quality papers covering a broad area of mechanical engineering activities associated with the design and operation of process equipment.

-"The process industries are fundamental to providing society with its basic needs in a sustainable and environmentally friendly manner.
-Be it refined oil products, foods, personal products, or powders - all are produced in vast quantities using specialised equipment.
-It is this equipment, its design, operation, and maintenance, that sits with the scope of the Journal of Process Mechanical Engineering, Part E of the Proceedings of the Institution of Mechanical Engineers.
+"The process mechanical industries are fundamental to providing society with its basic needs in a sustainable and environmentally friendly manner.
+Be it process to refine oil products, produce food, medicine, personal products, or indeed machinery - all are produced in vast quantities using specialised equipment.
+With advents in computing, Internet of Things (IoT) and Artificial Intelligence (AI), there is a rising opportunity to enhance these processes and machinery.
+It is the fundamentals and application of these processes and equipment, their design, operation, and maintenance, that sit within the scope of the Journal of Process Mechanical Engineering, Part E of the Proceedings of the Institution of Mechanical Engineers.

 This journal is a member of the Committee on Publication Ethics (COPE).